Translations by gtranslate.io

 Search results are displayed in a list ordered by the distance from your position.
 If there is a single result, it is shown directly on map.

-Tapping displays the selected item on map directly.
+Tapping displays the selected item (city, street) on map directly.

-Other options of searching a new location can be found under the button.
-Here you can set the basic search modules and also use specialized ones - enter coordinates manually or use the Location selector.
+For other options of searching a new location tap button.
+Here you can set the basic search modules and also use special ones - via Location selector:

-The results are sorted by the distance from the user's location in a table similar to Points tab of the Data manager and it is possible to work with it in the same way - select points to display on map, invert selection etc.
+Results are sorted by the distance from the user's location in a table similar to Tracks manager and it is possible to work with it in the same way - select tracks to display on map, invert selection etc.

-A typical example can be search of nearest geocaches by the Geocaching4Locus Add-on.
+A typical example can be search of nearest geocaches by the Geocaching4Locus.

 Wikipedia is a free-access, free content Internet encyclopedia, supported and hosted by the non-profit Wikimedia Foundation.
 Those who can access the site and follow its rules can edit most of its articles.
 Wikipedia is ranked among the ten most popular websites and constitutes the Internet's largest and most popular general reference work.